This Month in the History of Astronomy - December

 thus confirming it as an asteroid.
 Two years later, Hencke

-would discover the sixth asteroid (Hebe).
+would discover the sixth asteroid (Hebe), in the same year

 - It was made 38 years after the fourth asteroid (Vesta) was